dakn2005/DE_Zoomcamp_Capstone/Readme.md

 The [planecrashinfo](https://www.planecrashinfo.com/) website that collates incidents data from various sources.
 The data is obtained by clicking on the database section of the website,
 ![landing page](public/pc0.png)

 after clicking on the database link, the years are displayed as below
 ![landing page](public/pc1.png)

 on clicking on a selected year, the table below is shown
 ![landing page](public/pc2.png)

 after clicking on a specific date, the below details are obtained.
 ![landing page](public/pc3.png)

-Fortunately, this process is automated in a Kestra flow, and the schema described in the <kbd>data</kbd> section is obtained
+Fortunately, this process is automated in a Kestra flow, as described in the [data ingestion](#data-ingestion) section.
+Below is the final data schema

 #### Data (Schema)
 The data contains the fields below: